An introduction to personal budgets in Shropshire for young people and children aged 0-25 with an education, health and care plan (EHC plan).

 Who can request one?

 Young people and parents/carers of children can request a personal budget once we've confirmed that we intend to prepare an EHCP.
-If you already have an EHCP, or a statement of special educational need, you can request one at the time of the annual review.
+If you already have an EHCP, you can request one at the time of the annual review.
 Although all young people and parents/carers of a child with an EHCP, and those who are in the process of being assessed for one, can request a personal budget, not everyone will be eligible.

 All requests will be considered individually and in line with our personal budget policy.
 The policy explains what type of support may be included in a personal budget.
 If it's not possible for you to have one the reasons will be explained to you.
 A personal budget can apply to education, health and/or social care outcomes.